Heated Towel Rail Installation Cost

 What are heated towel rails made of?

-They are made of various materials including steel, aluminium, cast iron and brass, but stainless steel are probably the most common.
+They are made of various materials, including steel, aluminium, cast iron and brass, but stainless steel is probably the most common.

 What are dual fuel heated towel rails?

 This type of heated towel rail is connected to both central heating and the electrical supply.
-So in the summer why the central heating is switched off you can still use it as an electrically heated towel heater.
+So in the summer, when the central heating is switched off, you can still use it as an electrically heated towel heater.

 Can I replace my ordinary radiator with a towel radiator?